Arash217/browser-technologies-1819/Week1/README.md

 ### 2.3 How to reduce load times
 Website of friend:
 - Images are too big.
 Compression can be used to reduce the size.
-The green background image on the homepage can even be replaced with a gradient.
+The green background image on the homepage can be replaced with a gradient.
 - CSS files can be compressed.
 - JavaScript files can be compressed.

 Website of the barber:
 - Images are used for bullets and arrows.
-Those can be made with css.
+Those can be made with CSS.
 - CSS files can be compressed.
 - JavaScript files can be compressed.